Notice of Privacy Practices

 1. Uses or disclosures for purposes relating to treatment, payment and health care operations.
-(NOTE: State laws impose further restrictions on uses and disclosures of health information relating to mental health, genetic testing, and HIV/AIDS testing.
-In these instances, your written consent will be requested before we use or disclose your health information even for treatment, payment or health care operations.)
+(NOTE: State laws impose further restrictions on uses and disclosures of health information relating to genetic testing and HIV/AIDS testing.
+As required by law, your written authorization will be requested before we use or disclose your health information related to genetic testing or HIV/AIDs even for treatment, payment or health care operations.)

 2. To create material(s) that originally had any identifying information concerning you deleted from the final material(s).